Co-editors: Grace C. and Michael T. (updated in 1/4/2021)

 - Name of the restaurant: Google Places imagery.

-- (#) signifies the number of times I’ve been, thanks Michael T.
+- “(#)” signifies the number of times I’ve been, because who trusts anybody who has only gone once.

-- A brief description: hopefully I’m spot on with the summary.
+- A brief description: a summary and hopefully I’m spot on with it.

 - Bistro Anju (0), Aliso Viejo, “bistro,” for those looking for Euro influenced sushi.

-- Buddha’s Favorite (0), Newport Beach, dockside but not nearly as pricey or the ability of Nobu.
+- Buddha’s Favorite (0), Newport Beach, dockside but not nearly as pricey or close to the ability of Nobu.

 - Hamamori (0), Costa Mesa, they’re located in South Coast Mall.